 To understand the modern workplace and how it is rapidly evolving is critical to all those actively supporting the performance and well-being of workers, both within the organization and across the extended enterprise.

-Once you’ve finished building, testing, reviewing and refining your learning platform, you’re probably ready to take a year off work and watch as the users flood in and shower your efforts with praise.
+Once you’ve finished selecting, building, testing, reviewing and refining your learning management system (LMS) , you’re probably ready to take a year off work and watch as users flood in and sing your praises.

 When looking for a new learning management system, there is a multitude of questions that must be asked, starting with: What do I need my LMS to be able to do to allow us to reach our learning goals?
 However, one initial consideration that people often